abelardojarab/gputeachingkit-labs/Module8/Convolution/description.markdown

 The input is an interleaved image of `height x width x channels`.
 By interleaved, we mean that the the element `I[y][x]` contains three values representing the RGB channels.
-This means that to index a particular elementâ€™s value, you will have to do something like:
+This means that to index a particular element's value, you will have to do something like:

 ~~~
     index = (yIndex*width + xIndex)*channels + channelIndex;